paulonteri/remote-code-execution-environment/README.md

 ## Running the project

-To run both the frontend and backend run the `run` script
+To run both the frontend and backend run the `run` script.

 ```sh
 ./run